Research

 We bring core expertise on climate policy, communications, and media to our research.

-Internationally, the Centre has already established networks with other research centres and institutes, both through the COST network framework, and through research collaborations.
+Internationally, the Centre has established networks with other research centres and institutes, both through the COST network framework, and through research collaborations.

 Research Projects & Publications